The-Strategy-Unit/pxtextmining/datasets/README.md

 Please note that the Care Opinion data is being shared under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/) and is generated from the [Care Opinion API](https://www.careopinion.org.uk/info/api-v2).

+Two out of the six participating trusts have agreed to make their data available publicly.

+An explanation of the dataset columns for phase 2 is available below.

 Comment ID: ID for the specific comment.

 Trust: NHS Trust where comment originated.